MicrosoftLearning/dp-420-cosmos-db-dev/instructions/26-sdk-troubleshoot.md

                         break;
 ```

-> &#128221; Note that while we will code a task to do if we encounter a 429, 503 or 408 exception, in this lab we will not generate an error with that type of exception.
+> &#128221; Note that while we will code a task of what to do if we encounter a 429, 503 or 408 exception, in this lab we will not generate an error with that type of exception.

 1. Our `CreateDocument1` function should now look something like this: